 - Motion sensors and health counter

-4. Good Pet Stuff Plant Hidden Litter Box (Large Capacity Pot)
+4. Good Pet Stuff Plant Hidden Litter Box (Best for Stylish Homes)

-The Hidden Litter Box is designed for large cat breeds and multi-cat households.
-It provides your feline baby with privacy and if you turn it, your guest will never know it’s a cat litter box.
+The Hidden Litter Box is spacious, designed for large cat breeds and multi-cat households.
+It also gives your feline privacy; if you turn it, your guest will never know it’s a cat litter box!

-- 20″ wide and 42” high, suitable for large cat breeds or multi-cat households
+- Suitable for large cat breeds or multi-cat households

 - Perfect for small apartments as it can be used as a piece of home decor